SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/data-broker.md

 ![Warnings tab](/guides/images/users-guide/data-broker-connector-warnings.png)

-For details on alarms, see [Monitoring and controlling devices > Working with alarms](alarm-monitoring) in the Device Management section.
+For details on alarms, see [Device Management > Monitoring and controlling devices > Working with alarms](alarm-monitoring).

 ### <a name="data-broker-subscriptions"></a> Data subscriptions